sunfounder/kepler-kit/docs/source/cproject/ar_pump.rst

         - 1
         -
     *   - 7
-        - 18650 Battery
+        - Batería 18650
         - 1
         -
     *   - 8
-        - Battery Holder
+        - Soporte para batería
         - 1
         -
     *   - 9